Phase Stabilization of a Frequency Comb using Multipulse Quantum Interferometry

-\paragraph{Single-pulse unitary.-} We start by determining the unitaries associated to each laser pulse and how they depend on the carrier-envelope phase, $\phi_n$.
-The interaction of multi-level atoms with a frequency comb has been studied previously \cite{felinto_theory_2009}.
-For simplicity and in order to produce analytical estimates, we will model this interaction in the Rotating Wave Approximation (RWA)\footnote{Note that when the RWA does not work, we can still develop the MPQI protocols using the numerical expressions of the unitary operators.}
+\paragraph{Single-pulse unitary.-} We start by determining the unitaries associated to each laser pulse and how they depend on the CEP, $\phi_n$.
+The interaction of multilevel atoms with a frequency comb was studied previously \cite{felinto_theory_2009}.
+We model this interaction in the Rotating Wave Approximation (RWA) in order to produce analytical results\ \footnote{We can develop the MPQI protocols using the numerical expressions of the unitary operators when the RWA does not apply} \ifcheckpagelimits\else

-Here, $m$ is the pulse index, $s(t)\geq 0$ is the pulse envelope, $\bar{\omega}=2\pi\bar{\nu}$ is the comb carrier frequency, $\omega_{at}$ is the atomic transition frequency ($\hbar=1$ throughout), there is an unknown (constant) phase $\phi_m$ for each pulse~\footnote{Note that the definition of this phase is consistent with Ref.~\cite{EPAPS}, but may differ by a factor $2\pi$ from other works.}, and $\sigma_{x,y,z}$ are the Pauli matrices.
-The RWA works~\cite{EPAPS} for pulses which contain more than $30$ periods of the carrier frequency, $\tau > 30/\bar{\nu}$, and allows us to explicitely write the pulse unitaries
+\fi Here, $m$ is the pulse index, $s(t)\geq 0$ is the pulse envelope, $\bar{\omega}=2\pi\bar{\nu}$ is the comb carrier frequency, $\omega_{at}$ is the atomic transition frequency ($\hbar=1$ throughout), there is an unknown phase $\phi_m$ for each pulse, and $\sigma_{x,y,z}$ are the Pauli matrices.
+The RWA works for pulses which contain $\geq 30$ periods of the carrier frequency, $\tau \geq 30/\bar{\nu}$~\cite{EPAPS}, and allows us to explicitly write the pulse unitaries \ifcheckpagelimits\else